SeekingFor/jfniki/readme.txt

                because of the way the version is string is generated.

 Finished Chores:
+f66ccc08c13e: CHORE: Fix release script to use the new hg infocalypse links on the dfc blog.
 6e3a56e63ac3: CHORE: Fix SskVersionLinks macro to take '-' too.
 7c982a8a1ea9: CHORE: Prune out unused files in alien/src directory.
 d29fdea8222e: CHORE: Make cut_release.py use .zip files.  .tgz files are risky to extract.